rajvirana/PizzaParlour/README.md

 [PyInquirer](https://github.com/CITGuru/PyInquirer)

 PyInquirer was chosen for it's interactive command line interface.
+From its docs, PyInquirer is an easily embeddable and beautiful command line interface for Python.

 [Pylint](https://pypi.org/project/pylint/)